OlajuwonGeoEco/Random-Forest-on-Heart-Attack/README.md

 # Random-Forest-on-Heart-Attack

-I was seraching online for an interest file to do some classification.
+I was seraching online for an interesting file to do some classification.
 And I found this heart data on Kaggle. https://www.kaggle.com/pritsheta/heart-attack

 I cleaned the data, and did some initial look up to make sure everything checks out.